xaviershay/blog/_posts/2022-11-22-gssr-report.md

 * A stunning run along the [north side of Sydney Harbour](https://www.strava.com/activities/7825135642). ![Sydney](/images/gssr/sydney.jpg)
 * Pacing Vee and James around the [Melbourne Marathon](https://www.strava.com/activities/7897110506), then running to and from afterparties, culminating in a 65K day.
 (This was _technically_ my peak distance week at 115K but it was a bit cheeky and not on the schedule.) ![Vee, James and I at the finish of Melbourne Marathon](/images/gssr/melb-mara.jpg)

-Overall my training was suboptimal.
+Overall my training was sub-optimal.
 I would have loved another cycle or two and some proper intermediary races, but I feel I made the most of what I was able to do given my injury.

-### Transport and Accomodation
+### Transport and Accommodation

 The race starts at Walpole, which was relatively difficult to get to, particularly since I was meeting my parents there so travelling solo.
 Flew Melbourne to Perth (delayed), collected baggage and connector bus to terminal 3 (practically a different suburb), regional flight in a tiny twin prop Perth to Albany (also delayed), then caught a $250 taxi to Walpole, arriving at 8pm the night before the race.
 Missed check-in, race briefing, and gear check, but managed to make alternate arrangements.

 Should have flown a day earlier, if only to reduce risk and stress of not getting there on time, and to be able to check-in properly.
-There is a once a day bus from Albany to Walpole but I'm not sure that would have been much cheaper after factoring in an extra night of accomodation plus taxi from the airport.
+There is a once a day bus from Albany to Walpole but I'm not sure that would have been much cheaper after factoring in an extra night of accommodation plus taxi from the airport.
 I would expect most people to be travelling with their crew and so to have a hire car to work with, which would be much easier.

-For the race we stayed in the recommended accomodation.
+For the race we stayed in the recommended accommodation.
 The night before and first night of the race was a cabin in Walpole at Coalmine Beach Caravan Park.
 The final two nights were a cabin at Camp Kennedy, which was the finish for day 2 and start of day 3.
 Pretty sparse, but we were only sleeping there and it was exceptionally nice to finish 100m from my bed on day 2!
 The shared mess hall at Kennedy was also a good time.

 This was the first event I've been to that provided _good_ plant-based options at every catered meal.
 Very impressive.